micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 Using `printf()` in Unix environments is as easy as it can be since standard IO support is always available, but in embedded environments the full standard IO libraries may be too expensive, in terms of program size and especially in complexity; without system operating support, the traditional solution to make the trace messages go out via a dedicated peripheral (a hardware debug channel, like ARM ITM, or even an USART port), is to rewrite a low level function, like `_write()` in newlib; unfortunately, the path from `printf()` to the actual `_write()` is quite long.

-Plus that in some applications, like those using semihosting, the standard output and standard error are already used for a normal functionality (like outputing test results) and intermixing trace messages may interfere with the normal behaviour.
+Plus in some applications, like those using semihosting, the standard output and standard error are already used for normal functionality (like outputting test results) and intermixing trace messages may interfere with the normal behaviour.

 #### Use a separate trace channel

-Since for debug purposes things should be as simple as possible, the prefered solution is to avoid using STDOUT or STDERR at all, and use a completely separated trace channel, that does not depend at all on the usual redirected system functions.
+Since for debug purposes things should be as simple as possible, the preferred solution is to avoid using STDOUT or STDERR at all, and use a completely separated trace channel, that does not depend at all on the usual redirected system functions.

 Using these functions is very simple, the prototypes being identical to the standard calls, but placed in a separate namespace (in C++) or a separate prefix (in C):